-Also mention any policies your business follows, such as dress code, hours (including how you handle overtime) and breaks.
-These details help your representative get a sense of your corporate culture and what type of professional is likely to succeed there.
-When you feel you've clearly defined your needs, let the recruiter know.
-He or she will start the search immediately.
+Also mention any policies your business follows, such as dress code, remote work, work hours — including how you handle overtime — and breaks.
+These details help your representative get a sense of your corporate culture and what type of professional is likely to succeed at your company.
+When you feel you've clearly defined your needs, the recruiter will start the search immediately.

 3. Get ready, get set …

-4. Follow up
+4. Follow up with the employment agency

 5. Weigh fees vs. costs

-For you, the client, there are fees associated with using a temp employment agency, but the overall cost is typically a net savings for you if you go with the right firm.
-Because finding qualified, skilled employees can be time-consuming, you save time and money when you turn this process over to staffing experts.
-Plus, the most reputable staffing agencies are likely to offer a satisfaction guarantee.
-So if you aren't happy with the employee, the firm will identify a replacement.
+For you, the client, there are fees associated with using an employment agency, but the overall cost is typically a net savings for you if you choose the right firm, especially in the long run.
+Finding qualified, skilled employees can be complicated and time-consuming, so you save time, money and potential frustration by turning over this process to recruiting experts.